kernel-community/kernel/docs/track-gaming/module-1/crafted.md

 ## Breakout Activity

-For this weekend, we're inviting the KERNEL Gaming Track fellows to participate in Global Game Jam 2021: the largest game creation event taking place around the globe.
+For this weekend, we're inviting the Kernel Gaming Track fellows to participate in Global Game Jam 2021: the largest game creation event taking place around the globe.

 Please register at the link below:

-<a href="https://globalgamejam.org/2021/jam-sites/kernel-gaming-guild-game-jam-2021" target="_blank" rel="noopener noreferrer">KERNEL Gaming Track Global Game Jam Registration</a>
+<a href="https://globalgamejam.org/2021/jam-sites/kernel-gaming-guild-game-jam-2021" target="_blank" rel="noopener noreferrer">Kernel Gaming Track Global Game Jam Registration</a>

 Fellows will create a game over the weekend based on an announced theme.
 The theme will be announced at the start of the jam (Friday) and will be shared on Slack.